 Living wall systems offer an interesting alternative to conventional approaches by combining:

-As Matt Caruso, owner of Decra-Scape, noted in the CAM Magazine feature, “What makes this system powerful is its ability to combine structural integrity, cost efficiency, and environmental stewardship in one solution.”
+As Matt Caruso, owner of Decra-Scape, notes, “What makes this system powerful is its ability to combine structural integrity, long-term value, and environmental stewardship in one solution.”

 Moving Forward